 I first came across Lawrence Leonard in the late 1980s, when I was a novice conducting student at Morley College, remaining in his class for several years.
-A whole series of talented students were attracted to this Friday evening class, including, during my time there, Ian Hellen, Christopher Johns, Hamish McKeich, Michael Nebe, Nicola Ng, Patrick Noronha, Stephen Pettitt, Shuntaro Sato, Daniel Schorno, John Shea, David Todhunter, Rachael Young and Byung-Yun Yu.
+A whole series of talented students were attracted to this Friday evening class, including Andy Bungay, Christopher Dawe, François Evans, Alice Farnham, Susie Geeson, Michael Graubart, Iain Hellen, George Hlawiczka, Michael Jackson (unrelated to the American 'king of pop'), Christopher Johns, Robert Juritz, Amanda Kramer, Hamish McKeich, Michael Nebe, Nicola Ng, Patrick Noronha, Stephen Pettitt, Christos Pouris, Graham Reid, Shuntaro Sato, Daniel Schorno, John Shea, David Shields, Christopher Slaski, David Todhunter, Michael Brownlee Walker, Simon Winslade, Marion Wood, Rachael Young and Byung-Yun Yu.
 Lawrence worked us hard, teaching at a high level and often getting us to conduct in silence, in front of the class.
 He would also regularly throw students out of his class at the end of term, telling us that our talents lay elsewhere.
 (This happened to me at least twice!)

-Lawrence had set up an amateur orchestra for his students to rehearse on Saturday afternoons, nicknamed the Lambeth Walk All-Stars, and told us that if we could conduct this orchestra, we would be able to conduct any orchestra.
-Because of Laurence's stature, this orchestra attracted some rather well-connected people.
+Lawrence had set up an amateur orchestra for his students to rehearse on Saturday afternoons, nicknamed the Lambeth Walk All-Stars, and also known as the Saturday orchestra or the conductors' orchestra.
+He told us that if we could conduct this orchestra, we would be able to conduct any orchestra.
+Because of Lawrence's stature, this orchestra attracted some rather well-connected people.
 The composer and violinist Remo Lauricella was one, and the clarinet section consisted of Mieshe (Mary) and Reg Pleeth - brother of cellist William Pleeth.
+On timpani was Anne Harcombe, a distant relative of Queen Elizabeth II, who would recruit conducting students to play percussion instruments when required.
 Another colourful figure was George Balcombe, an architect who worked on Brasília and won a RIBA Silver Medal for his essay on the subject and who later arranged Carnival of the Animals for Lawrence's Wind Group at Morley.

 Lawrence would usually sit at a table, writing notes on tiny pieces of paper for each student, sometimes even including a cartoon drawing, and would occasionally join the cello section, but he never conducted the Lambeth Walk All-Stars.
 On one memorable occasion, though, the Saturday afternoon session had ended early, and George Young, who played viola in the orchestra, asked Lawrence if he would conduct something, to 'show us how it was done'.
 The result was a lesson on the importance of the people in an orchestra: at each entry, Lawrence called out the name of the person who was about to start playing.